Brahma Chicken: Eggs, Height, Size and Raising Tips

 Frequently handling and talking to chicks helps them get used to you and learn that you aren’t a threat.
 With time, your Brahmas will likely eat out of your hand or even come up to you to let you pick them up.

 With any breed of chicken, it’s important to give them a chicken coop that protects them from predators.
-If your coop has an attached run, make sure you can shut your chickens into the house portion of the coop at night–this adds extra protection from predators.
+If your coop has an attached run, ensure you can shut your chickens into the house portion at night–this adds extra protection from predators.

 When you purchase or build a coop for Brahmas, make sure they will have extra space to walk around.
 Commercial coops often are advertised with an estimate of how many birds they can hold.
-Since Brahmas are larger than most breeds, you may want to reduce this estimate in order to make sure your chickens don’t feel crowded.
+Since Brahmas are larger than most breeds, you may want to reduce this estimate to ensure your chickens don’t feel crowded.

-Since the feathering on their legs can easily become dirty, be sure to regularly clean and sanitize your coop.
+Since the feathering on their legs can quickly become dirty, regularly clean and sanitize your coop.
 A clean coop also helps keep your birds healthier and happier.

 Brahmas are slower-moving chickens than most, but that doesn’t mean they don’t appreciate room to explore and forage.
 If you can’t let your birds be free-range most of the time, consider a coop with an attached run.

 A covered run is ideal since it protects them from sun and rain.
-If your birds will be outside in the heat, be especially careful to make sure they have access to water and shade.
+If your birds will be outside in the heat, be especially careful to ensure they have access to water and shade.

 Summary

-7 thoughts on “Brahma Chicken: Eggs, Height, Size and Raising Tips”
+7 thoughts on “Brahma Chicken: Appearance, Eggs, Size and Raising Tips”

 1. I am the proud keeper of three Brahma’s (one of each color) and although I have 20 other chickens which all vary in breed – these are without a doubt my sweetest and most loving birds.
 They absolutely love attention and follow me everywhere.
 They are extremely smart and when they run across the yard to greet you – you will never tire of the hilarity that ensues.
 The feathered feet paired with a unique gait will have you reaching for your camera phone or crouching down with your arms open for a big hug from your fluffy, feathered companion.
 They come running from anywhere to greet you and they all know their names and are as responsive as any of my dogs.
 They are so docile and good natured in spirit.
 My most difficult issue with my girls is only the fact that some of my more dominant breeds can sometimes send them running, especially when I am feeding them.
 I feed my brahma’s separately to avoid any aggressive behavior towards them which really helps.
 These are genuinely the kindest birds I have encountered and I highly recommend them for anyone looking for a companion and not just a chicken who provides eggs.
 They bring so much joy and love under all those feathers – you will want an entire flock.
 I hope you experience these amazing creatures for yourself.
 Just prepare to have your heart stolen by these fluffy angels! 😊♥️